wxt30/arpanel/README.md

 ```
 ./arpanel-start.sh
 ```
-Start your miner using arPanel.
+Start your Virdpool miner using arPanel.
+From the side menu click 'Miner Control' and select to either 'Sync Only' or 'Start Mining'.

 ### FAQ
 Q: Is arPanel free to use?